 Working professionals who want to maximize the small amount of time they have available to get a full-body workout.

 It is best to wear yoga pants and light tops and footwear, or items that allow for freedom of movement but won’t tangle easily.
 Bare feet are not allowed for hygiene reasons.

 Our Cardio Dance and Zumba classes are free as a benefit of membership and are for JCC members only.

-JCC Zumba Instructor
+JCC Zumba Instructors

 Lindsey’s personal experience of staying fit through pregnancy and then working on toning and losing weight postpartum has led her to specialize in working with pregnant and postpartum women, helping them regain core strength that was lost during pregnancy.

 While she loves helping everyone in their fitness journey, she has a special place in her heart for helping women feel confident in their own skin and creating healthy routines to implement.